powsybl/powsybl-parent/README.md

   mvn clean liquibase:update liquibase:generateChangeLog -Dliquibase.outputChangeLogFile=out.DATABASE_TYPE.sql
   ```

-NOTE: replace DATABASE_TYPE by your database vendor, to get a list of supported types, execute the command as is.
+Note: Replace DATABASE_TYPE by your database vendor.
+To get a list of supported types, execute the command as is.